Angioedema

 (See also Overview of Allergic Reactions.)

-Angioedema often occurs with hives, which are small, red, itchy, slightly elevated areas of swelling, often with a pale center.
+Angioedema often occurs with hives, which are small, itchy, slightly elevated areas of swelling that may be red or similar to the tone of the person's skin, often with a pale center.
 Both hives and angioedema involve swelling, but in angioedema, the swelling is deeper (under the skin) than it is with hives, and it may not itch.

 There are rare hereditary or acquired forms of angioedema.
 These forms are caused by a deficiency or malfunction of a substance called C1 inhibitor, which is part of the immune system.
 Hereditary angioedema and acquired angioedema resemble angioedema caused by an allergic reaction.
 However, hives do not develop, and the cause is different.